demisto/content/Packs/Clarizen/Integrations/ClarizenIAM/README.md

-Integrate with Clarizen's Identity Access Management service to execute CRUD operations to employee lifecycle processes.
+Integrate with Clarizen's Identity Access Management service to execute CRUD operations in the employee lifecycle processes.
 For more information, refer to the [Identity Lifecycle Management article](https://xsoar.pan.dev/docs/reference/articles/identity-lifecycle-management).

 ## Configure ClarizenIAM on Cortex XSOAR